Brian Massumi

 Brian Massumi (/məˈsuːmi/; born 1956) is a Canadian philosopher and social theorist.
 Massumi's research spans the fields of art, architecture, cultural studies, political theory and philosophy.
 His work explores the intersection between power, perception, and creativity to develop an approach to thought and social action bridging the aesthetic and political domains.
 He is a retired professor in the Communications Department of the Université de Montréal.

 Overview

 Massumi was instrumental in introducing the work of French philosophers Gilles Deleuze and Félix Guattari to the English-speaking world through his translation of their key collaborative work A Thousand Plateaus (1987) and his book A User's Guide to Capitalism and Schizophrenia: Deviations from Deleuze and Guattari (1992).
-His 1995 essay "The Autonomy of Affect", later integrated into his most well-known work, Parables for the Virtual: Movement, Affect, Sensation (2002), is credited with playing a central role in the development of the interdisicplinary field of affect studies.
+His 1995 essay "The Autonomy of Affect", later integrated into his most well-known work, Parables for the Virtual: Movement, Affect, Sensation (2002), is credited with playing a central role in the development of the interdisciplinary field of affect studies.